ParidhiSinghPS/LINUX_DOCS/Readme.md

 - For example: /home/john, /home/nikita

 ## NETWORKING COMMANDS
 - These are most useful commands for quickly troubleshooting connection issues on a Linux server, such as checking if a system is connected or if a host is responding.
-These tools save a lot of time, especially when fixing connectivity for advanced trading systems.
+- These tools save a lot of time, especially when fixing connectivity for advanced trading systems.
 - Finding host/domain name and IP address - hostname
-- test network connection – ping
+- Test network connection – ping
-- getting network configuration – ifconfig
+- Getting network configuration – ifconfig
 - Network connections, routing tables, interface statistics – netstat
-- query DNS lookup name – nslookup
+- Query DNS lookup name – nslookup
 - communicate with other hostname – telnet
-- outing steps that packets take to get to network host – traceroute
+- Outing steps that packets take to get to network host – traceroute
-- view user information – finger
+- View user information – finger
-- checking status of destination host - telnet
+- Checking status of destination host - telnet

 ## 15 MOST IMPORTANT LINUX NETWORKING COMMAND
 - Linux is a powerful operating system that often requires commands for effective use.